 – to manage or respond to your sick leave requests, or your participation in a health insurance plan, the latter if applicable.

 In case you need further explanation on how we use your information, you are welcome to contact the DPO whose info are mentioned at the beginning of this Policy.

 Where and how long do we retain your information for?

 Your information is mainly stored in physical files and computer servers in our premises in Cyprus.
-By way of exception the personal information contained in the corporate email, are stored by Bravenet on its servers (England and Canada).
+By way of exception the personal information contained in the corporate email, are stored by Microsoft 365.